 Forty-two metres tall, the column was crowned with a statue commissioned from Chaudet of The Emperor in Roman dress.
 The statue was taken down by the Allies in 1814 and replaced during the Restoration by a flag bearing fleurs de lys.
 Under the July Monarchy this was replaced with a statue by Seurre showing Napoleon as ‘Little Corporal’, a statue today held in the Invalides.
 During Second Empire, a copy of Chaudet’s initial statue designed by Dumont was hoisted to the top of the column to replace that by Seurre.

-Dismantled during the Commune at the instigation of Gustave Courbet, the Vendôme column was restored and re-erected once more in 1873 at Courbet's expense.
+Dismantled during the Commune at the instigation of Gustave Courbet, the Vendôme column was restored and re-erected once more in 1873; a court case directed the costs for this to Courbet himself, though he was to die before payment could be made.